smsanagustin/smsanagustin/README.md

 - 👋 Hi, I’m Sophia.
-- 👀 I’m interested in software development.
+- 👀 I’m interested in mobile and web development.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently planning on creating a personal website, or maybe start building one of my app ideas.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 smsanagustin/smsanagustin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.